 Roster spots 19 and 20 are not required to be filled, and teams may spread their salary budget across only 18 Salary Budget Players.
 A minimum salary budget charge will be imputed against a team’s salary budget for each unfilled senior roster slot below 18.

-In 2011, a total of 144 international slots were divided among the 18 clubs.
+In 2014, a total of 152 international slots are divided among the 19 clubs.
 Each club began with eight international slots, which are tradable.
 There is no limit on the number of international slots on each club’s roster.

 The remaining roster slots must belong to domestic players.
 For clubs based in the United States, a domestic player is either a U.S. citizen, a permanent resident (green card holder) or the holder of other special status (e.g., refugee or asylum status).

-The two MLS clubs based in Canada – Toronto FC and Vancouver Whitecaps FC – began with eight international slots, but their domestic slots may be filled with either Canadian or U.S. domestic players.
+The three MLS clubs based in Canada – Montreal Impact, Toronto FC and Vancouver Whitecaps FC – began with eight international slots, but their domestic slots may be filled with either Canadian or U.S. domestic players.

 MLS clubs based in Canada are required to have a minimum of three Canadian domestic players on their rosters.